 - The year that you decide to matriculate you will also be required to verify your work experience during the deferral period and submit deposits for your entry-point.

-- Interview invitations will be sent on or before April 30, 2021, or within two weeks of receiving all required application materials
+- Interview invitations will be sent on or before May 15, 2024

 - Final decisions will be released on a rolling basis and within two weeks of your interview being conducted.
 A $500 deposit is due by 11:59 pm EDT on August 1, 2024.

 Contact us to learn more about the Deferred Enrollment Program.